 No other class in all of autodom has such a diverse student body.
 A few cars we categorize as sporty/performance could easily fall under the subcompact or even compact headings, but they’re here because they just have a higher level of performance or personality than more mundane cars of their size.
 The class contains examples that are 2-doors, 3-doors, and 4-doors; 2-seaters, 4-seaters, and 5-seaters; coupes, hatchbacks, and convertibles; front-wheel drive, rear-wheel drive, and all-wheel drive.

 At the bottom end—in both size and price—is the Fiat 500, introduced for 2012.
-With its diminutive dimensions, 1.4-liter 4-cylinder engine, and sub-$16,000 base price, it would be considered a subcompact if it weren’t for its fun-to-drive character and expressive styling.
+With its diminutive dimensions, 1.4-liter turbo 4-cylinder engine, and pricing that starts around $17,000, it would be considered a subcompact if it weren’t for its fun-to-drive character and expressive styling.

 At the other end of the scale are high-performance versions of traditional “pony cars” such as the Chevrolet Camaro, Dodge Challenger, and Ford Mustang.
-All offer V8 engines of more than 450 horsepower (the drag-race-ready, new-for-2018 Dodge Challenger SRT Demon tops the power chart at up to 840 hp!) with base prices that stretch past $40,000—or past $60,000 for the super-performance versions.
+All offer V8 engines of more than 450 horsepower with base prices that stretch past $40,000—or past $60,000 for the super-performance versions.